By Laura Schofield, USMC Spouse

 Visiting Military History in Wilmington

-Wilmington, NC lies about an hour south of Camp Lejeune via an easy, albeit boring, drive along NC-17.
+Wilmington, NC lies about an hour south of Camp Lejeune and Jacksonville NC via an easy, albeit boring, drive along NC-17.

 The USS North Carolina was the most decorated battleship of World War II.
 It is currently on the Cape Fear River as a memorial and museum.
 It is an awe-inspiring site along the riverside and a humbling place to read the stories of these who served aboard.
 Above and below decks are available for the public to explore.
 I recommend going on a cool day.